reiver/go-asns/README.md

 # go-act

-Package **act** provides an implementation of the ActivityPub and ActivityStreams protocols, as they are use on the Fediverse, for the Go programming language.
+Package **act** provides an implementation of the ActivityPub and ActivityStreams protocols, as they are used on the Fediverse, for the Go programming language.

 ## Documention